AshkanNS/AshkanNS-Webbportfolio/README.md

 - Direct links to detailed projects on GitHub
 - Contact form for inquiries

-- Book Review Platform**: A platform where users can review books and share opinions.
+- Book Review Platform: A platform where users can review books and share opinions.
-- GDP Capita Project**: An analytical tool that visualizes GDP per capita data across different countries.
+- GDP Capita Project: An analytical tool that visualizes GDP per capita data across different countries.

 Thank you for visiting my portfolio!